-In life, there will be times for both types of goals, but you will feel far more motivated when the activity itself brings you pleasure instead of just the final outcome which can feel a million miles away.
+In life, there will be times for both types of goals, but you’ll feel far more motivated when the activity itself brings you pleasure instead of just the final outcome which can feel a million miles away.
 Psychologists Edwin Locke and Gary Latham claim that well-chosen goals are part of the “high-performance cycle” because the right goals generate excitement and a sense of self-efficacy.
-In other words, we are more likely to feel motivated if we think: “I AM capable of reaching these goals”.
+In other words, we’re more likely to feel motivated if we think: “I AM capable of reaching these goals”.

 Motivating yourself to get started on a task can be hard.
-Yet most people will already be living according to a schedule of some sort, whether it’s a work calendar or personal diary, so if you add in allotted time for your goal then you will feel more compelled to stick to it like the rest of your obligations.
+Yet most people will already be living according to a schedule of some sort, whether it’s a work calendar or personal diary, so if you add in allotted time for your goal then you’ll feel more compelled to stick to it, like the rest of your obligations.

-Take note of Parkinson’s Law here – the time that you assign to a task is the time that you will take to complete it.
+Take note of Parkinson’s Law here – the time that you assign to a task is the time that you’ll take to complete it.

-This goes nicely with breaking the activity into bitesized chunks.
-It is easier to stay motivated for an hour instead of ‘an afternoon’ and you’ll be even more motivated when there’s a reward for completing one of your scheduled time-slots.
+This goes nicely with breaking the activity into bite-sized chunks.
+It’s easier to stay motivated for an hour instead of ‘an afternoon’ and you’ll be even more motivated when there’s a reward for completing one of your scheduled time-slots.
 These treats can be anything from a tea/coffee, toilet break or 2 minutes of social media!
 Whatever keeps you motivated and isn’t unhealthy in excess.

-Think of it this way, more chunks that you divide your task into = more treats!
+Think of it this way, the more chunks that you divide your task into = more treats!

 Getting crystal clear on your end result and being reminded of it daily will raise your motivation to whole new levels!

 A change of scene refreshes our energy.
-Even for the most motivated individual, doing the same task for long periods of time can get very monotonous and entice us to create boredom-induced distractions.
+Even for the most motivated individual, doing the same task for long periods of time can get very monotonous.

-Make sure that you aren’t chained to the desk/treadmill for 3 hours at a time, as this will ultimately have an adverse effect on your motivation when you start to associate the task with struggle and monotony.
+Make sure that you aren’t chained to the desk or treadmill for 3 hours at a time, as this will ultimately have an adverse effect on your motivation when you start to associate the task with struggle and boredom.
 Mix it up and move into a new space if you need to, and ensure that you’re keeping your brain engaged with regular breaks.

-Nothing is more inspirational than reading stories of those who have walked the path of success before you, especially when they came from humble beginnings or an old life which resonates with yours now.
-It’s important to consider which idols you can research and emulate in order to prove that your goal is achievable and worth pursuing.
+Nothing is more inspirational than reading stories of those who have walked the path of success before you, especially when they came from humble beginnings or an old life that’s similar to yours now.
+Think about who you can research and emulate in order to prove that your goal is achievable and worth pursuing.